nsacyber/Windows-Secure-Host-Baseline/README.md

 This repository hosts Group Policy Objects, configuration tools, and compliance checks in support of the Windows 10 DoD Secure Host Baseline framework.
 Administrators of [National Security Systems](https://www.iad.gov/iad/news/defining-a-national-security-system.cfm), such as those who are part of the [Defense Industrial Base](https://www.dhs.gov/defense-industrial-base-sector), can leverage this repository in lieu of access to the [DoD SHB framework](https://disa.deps.mil/ext/cop/iase/dod-images/) which requires a Common Access Card (CAC) or Personal Identification Verification (PIV) smart card to access.

-Question or comments can be submitted to the [repository issue tracker](./Secure-Host-Baseline/issues) or posted on Software Forge [Windows 10 Secure Host Baseline project](https://software.forge.mil/sf/projects/win10shb) forums.
+Questions or comments can be submitted to the [issue tracker](https://github.com/iadgov/Secure-Host-Baseline/issues) or posted on Software Forge [Windows 10 Secure Host Baseline project](https://software.forge.mil/sf/projects/win10shb) forums.
 Access to Software Forge requires a Common Access Card.

 ## Getting started